MFueg/crucible-connector/README.md

  * @param host           Host where crucible/fisheye runs (e.g.: https://crucible.example.com:443)
  * @param username       Username to authenticate
  * @param password       Password to authenticate
- * @param storeSession   If set to true, only the first request is sent with basic auth and all
+ * @param useAccessToken If set to true, only the first request is sent with basic auth and all
  *                       subsequent requests will use an access token.
  *                       (default: true)
  * @param ignoreSslError Set to true if https connections should not be validated.